nuxeo/FunkLoad/doc/source/recorder.rst

 * works fine with multi-part encoded form and file upload.

-* handles automaticly JSF Myfaces token, which enable to easily record and play any JBoss Seam application.
+* automaticly handles a JSF Myfaces token, which enables it to easily record and play any JBoss Seam application.

-* doesn't support HTTPS, the work around is to first record a scenario on HTTP, and then change the `url` back to `https` in the configuration file.
+* doesn't support HTTPS.
+The work around is to first record a scenario on HTTP, and then change the `url` back to `https` in the configuration file.